Sew a headscarf using a bandana, a bit of padding, and a few quick stitches. It’s absorbent, comfortable, and perfect for hot days in the garden.

 Supplies

-- 18 x 4″ piece of cotton or wool quilt batting (don’t use polyester: it does not absorb moisture very well)
+- 18 x 4″ piece of cotton or wool quilt batting (don’t use polyester: it does not absorb moisture very well).

-- sewing machine or needle and matching thread
+- sewing machine or needle and matching thread.

 Assembly

-- Put the quilt batting in between the layers as shown and stitch it in place.
+- Put the quilt batting in between the layers as shown (above) and stitch it in place.
 I just ran the machine back and forth in rows about 3/4″ apart.

 - On each of the tie ends, about 2″ from the end, fan fold the scarf and stitch over it a bunch of times.
 This makes the ties work better.